 While economic practices changed, some cultural traits like funerary practices did not accompany the ‘Neolithic package’ acquired in the Balkans by local fisher-hunter-gatherers.
 It seems that farmers and their domestic animals spread fast, in ca. 10 human generations, from sub-Mediterranean Macedonia to the northern limits of the temperate Balkan Peninsula and the adjacent Carpathian Plain, which may have put serious difficulties for the spread of cattle until selective pressure could drive genetically-driven adaptations to harsh environments[Ethier et al. 2017].

-Ancient Middle Easterners show basal Eurasian ancestry with significantly less Neanderthal inheritance than East Asians, which suggests an affinity between Natufians and populations of north or sub-Saharan Africa, which is supported by the Y-DNA haplogroup E found in Levantine Neolithic populations[Lazaridis et al. 2016].
+It has been supported with human ancestry studies that Middle East farmers arrived into central and western Europe with the Neolithic expansion[Brandt et al. 2013][Olalde et al. 2015][Szecsenyi-Nagy et al. 2017].
+Ancient Middle Easterners show basal Eurasian ancestry with significantly less Neanderthal inheritance than East Asians, which suggests an affinity between Natufians and populations of north or sub-Saharan Africa.
+This is supported by the Y-DNA haplogroup E found in Levantine Neolithic populations[Lazaridis et al. 2016].

 Together with WHG and EHG, samples from Neolithic Levant and those from the Neolithic of western Iran form the four streams of ancestry seen in the Middle East.
 There is continuity of Natufians (Levantine hunter-gatherers) with Levantine farmers, and Caucasus hunter-gatherers with farmers from the Zagros Mountains (east Iran).